lsthisloss/laravel-landing/README.md

 - **Responsive design**: Supports layouts for different devices.
 - **Dynamic SVG generation**: Generates SVG icons with dynamic positions and styles.

+## Under the hood
+In development mode `npm run dev` the browser loads JavaScript and CSS directly from the Vite server (port 5173).
+Vite processes and compiles JavaScript and CSS on the fly and provides hot reloading.
+Nginx continues to serve requests to the server side (to Laravel), but frontend resources (JS, CSS) go through Vite.
+When you open a page, the browser requests resources (eg http://localhost:5173/src/main.js) from Vite.
+In production mode `npm run build` Vite creates optimized files (CSS, JS) in the /public/build directory.
+Nginx serves these compiled files.
+Nginx listens on port 80 and serves the Laravel application.
+Acts as the entry point for all HTTP requests.

+- **Php-FPM** runs a pool of processes that process PHP code.
+When a web server receives a request to execute a PHP file, it forwards the request to PHP-FPM via FastCGI.
+PHP-FPM processes the request, executes the PHP code, and returns the result to the web server.
+- **Nginx** is a web server that serves static files (e.g., CSS, JS, images) and proxies PHP requests to PHP-FPM.
+- **Mysql** a database for laravel sessions and other purposes.
+- **PHPMyAdmin** provides a web-based interface for managing the MySQL database.

 ## Blade Components and the project structure
 <details>